Mervyn King (darts player): 2019

 At the 2019 World Championship, King lost 4–2 in the third round to Brendan Dolan.

 He reached the quarter-finals of the World Matchplay, beating defending champion Gary Anderson en route, before losing to Michael Smith.

 2020

 At the 2020 World Championship, King lost 4–1 in the third round to Simon Whitlock.

 In November he reached his first major final in 6 years at the Players Championships Finals, where he eventually lost 11–10 to defending champion Michael van Gerwen.

 2021

 At the 2021 World Championship, King lost 4–1 in the fourth round to eventual champion Gerwyn Price.

 At the Masters, he lost 11–8 in the final to Jonny Clayton.

 2022

 At the 2022 World Championship, King had his best run since 2009 by beating Ryan Joyce, Steve Lennon and Raymond Smith, but was eventually whitewashed 5–0 in the quarterfinals by James Wade.

 2023

-At the 2023 World Championship, King began his campaign with a 3–2 win over Danny Baggish.
+At the 2023 World Championship, King began his campaign with a 3–2 win over Danny Baggish, before losing 4–1 to former world champion Rob Cross in the third round.

+2025

+After 14 years as a PDC Tour Card holder, King lost his Tour Card at the end of 2024.
+He attempted to regain it immediately at 2025 PDC Q-School but was unsuccessful.
+He subsequently focused his efforts on the PDC Challenge Tour.
+He won the 11th event with a 5–0 final victory over Henry Coates.
+King reached two other finals during the season at Challenge Tour 4 and 15, which led to regular call-ups to Players Championship events to cover the absence of Tour Card holders; he reached the quarter-finals of Players Championship 23.
+King finished the 2025 Challenge Tour season in fourth place on the Order of Merit ranking, which earned him qualification to the 2026 PDC World Championship.

+Outside of the PDC, King participated in the 2025 World Seniors Championship in February, but was eliminated in the first round by Derek Coulson.
+He also won a week of the MODUS Super Series, a weekly 12-player darts tournament, by defeating Steve West 4–2 in the final.